5 Communities of Practice Rules To Improve Your Company Knowledge Capital

 Here are some of the most important communities of practice rules that you should never break.
 Follow them and you will see the growth of your CoPs.

-And they don’t have to feel forced doing the work because it’s something they enjoy doing for your company.
-Imagine high-spirited talents doing nothing but to diligently improve your company because they enjoy working for you and their workmates.
+And they don’t have to feel forced to do the work because it’s something they enjoy doing for your company.
+Imagine high-spirited talents doing nothing but to diligently improving your company because they enjoy working for you and their workmates.

 That’s how powerful CoPs are.

 So how does it really work?
 The framework of Communities of Practice can be a little tricky.
 And without proper planning and systems in place, it will take time before your company fully reap its full potential.